evanwill/web-crash-course/content/4-js.md

 (note: it is *not* related to [Java](https://go.java/index.html)).
 JS has evolved into a powerful, multipurpose language that enables advanced interactivity and data processing on the **client-side**, i.e. in your web browser rather than on the server.

-Like CSS, JS can be written inline, in a script tag, or in an external file.
+Similar to CSS, JS can be written inline, in a script tag, or in an external file.
 Building on our previous `index.html` file, lets add some JS.

 #### Inline JS Attributes